Computer Science Salary 2026: Starting Pay, BLS Median & ROI

 How much does location affect CS salary?

-Location creates dramatic variation: San Jose pays $180,000 median vs. $95,000 in mid-tier Midwest markets — an $85,000 nominal gap.
+Location creates dramatic variation: BLS OEWS May 2025 data puts San Jose at $213,110 median vs. $106,870 in Indianapolis and $122,340 in Columbus.
 After cost-of-living adjustment, the real gap narrows considerably.
 Remote work has allowed many engineers to earn tech-hub salaries while living in lower-cost cities, which can maximize real purchasing power significantly.

 Is a computer science degree worth it financially?

-Yes — CS is one of the highest-ROI bachelor's degrees.
+Yes — CS is one of the highest-ROI bachelor's degrees when tuition is controlled.
 At a public in-state university with average debt of $40,000 and a $81,535 starting salary, the debt-to-income ratio is 0.49 — excellent.
-Loans are paid off in 3–5 years with standard repayment.
-The 17% projected job growth through 2033 adds further security.
+Loans are often paid off in 3–5 years with standard repayment.
+BLS growth projections for software, security, data science, and computer research roles add further long-term support.
 Use our degree ROI calculator to model your specific scenario.

 What entry-level CS jobs pay the most?